 Internships give students the opportunity to experiment with different career paths, apply classroom knowledge to real-world situations, and gain hands-on experience in a professional environment.
 Often, internships help students secure a job after college.
-The Political Science Department puts great emphasis on assisting students with internships.
+The Political Science and International Relations Department puts great emphasis on assisting students with internships.

 Click below to learn more about how to apply and take advantage of the many exciting internship opportunities available to political science and international relations students: